 1. Mars was the god of war.

-Mars was mostly revered as the Roman god of war, representing the elements of combat, strife, and military tactics.
-Romans thought that his power had a significant impact on how wars and battles turned out.
+Mars was mostly revered as the Roman god of war, representing the elements of combat, violence, and aggression, while the Goddess Minerva represented the strategic aspect of war.

-In Roman mythology, Mars was essential to the establishment of Rome.
-According to legend, he was the father of the twin brothers Romulus and Remus, who are credited with founding the city of Rome.
+According to Roman mythology, Mars was the father of the twin brothers Romulus and Remus, who founded the city of Rome.
+Mars was also thought of as the protector of Rome.

 3. He was pretty much the same as the Greek god Ares.